Do you want to add security questions to your WordPress login screen?

 Why Add Security Questions in WordPress?

 There are many ways to protect the WordPress admin area from unauthorized access.
-However, if you run a multi-user or WordPress membership site, then it is harder to balance security with user experience.
+However, if you run a multi-user or WordPress membership site, then it is harder to balance website security with user experience.

 Adding security questions to your login screen can help.
 Before your users can log in to your WordPress website, they will be required to answer one or more questions that other users shouldn’t know the answer to.